Raphael-Boichot/Awesome-Game-Boy-Camera-and-Game-Boy-Printer-projects/README.md

 # Game Boy Printer

 ## Printer emulators
 - The [Arduino Game Boy Printer emulator](https://github.com/mofosyne/arduino-gameboy-printer-emulator) by mofosyne, the most versatile emulator, supporting the 110 games compatible with the printer.
-The [Retrospy Pixel](https://retro-spy.com/product/pixel-gameboy-printer/) is just a simple shameless copy.
+The [Retrospy Pixel](https://retro-spy.com/product/pixel-gameboy-printer/) is just shameless copy sold with a minimal decoder.
+Both devices are of course 100% compatible.
 - The [NeoGB Printer](https://github.com/zenaro147/NeoGB-Printer) by Rafael Zenaro, autonomous printer emulator originating from the previous project and printing directly to an SD card, powered by an ESP32.
 - The [WiFi GBP Emulator](https://github.com/HerrZatacke/wifi-gbp-emulator) by HerrZatacke, based on the Arduino Game Boy Printer emulator and using an ESP8266 board/Wifi, with its [dedicated PCB](https://github.com/cristofercruz/gbp-esp-shield-pcb).
 - [The Pico GameBoy printer](https://github.com/untoxa/pico-gb-printer) by untoxa, originating from the [pico-webserver](https://github.com/maxnet/pico-webserver) by maxnet, supports the ultra-fast printing mode of Photo!
 Based on a Raspberry Pi Pico.